In terms of content marketing channels, lagging behind blogging, video marketing and social media marketing is audio marketing.

 Non-Episodic Audio Content

 SoundCloud is a good platform for hosting non-episodic content.
 SoundCloud can be considered the YouTube of audio.
 While it’s best to publish content on a schedule, it’s not as important with SoundCloud.
-Many podcasters do, however, double down and supplement their iTunes and Google Podcasts feeds with SoundCloud posts.
+Many podcasters do, however, double down and supplement their podcast RSS feeds with SoundCloud posts.

-The SoundCloud audio player can be embedded within a website in several different formats.
-Since each SoundCloud post can have its own image, the square embed code can be used to replace an image file on on your website with an image file that doubles as an audio player.
+The SoundCloud audio player can be embedded within a website in a number of different formats.
+Since each SoundCloud file can have its own image, the embed code can be used to replace an image file on your website with an image file that doubles as an audio player.

 1. The Monologue